h2nguyen/EDIParse/docs/mscons-parsing-process.md

 class BGMSegmentHandler(SegmentHandler[SegmentBGM]):
     """
     Handler for BGM (Beginning of Message) segments.

     This handler processes BGM segments, which identify the type and function of a message and transmit its identifying number.
 It updates the parsing context with the converted BGM segment information.
     """

     def __init__(self, syntax_parser: EdifactSyntaxHelper):
         """
-      Initialize the BGM segment handler with the appropriate converter.
+        Initialize the BGM segment handler with the appropriate __converter.

         Args:
             syntax_parser: The syntax parser to use for parsing segment components.
         """
-      super().__init__(BGMSegmentConverter(syntax_parser=syntax_parser))
+        super().__init__(BGMSegmentConverter(syntax_helper=syntax_parser))

     def _update_context(self, segment: SegmentBGM, current_segment_group: Optional[SegmentGroup],
                         context: ParsingContext) -> None:
         """
         Update the context with the converted BGM segment.

         Args:
             segment: The converted BGM segment.
             current_segment_group: The current segment group.
             context: The parsing context to update.
         """
         context.current_message.bgm_beginn_der_nachricht = segment
 ```

 ### Handler Registration